 During times of injury and illness we are all at risk of becoming passive and vulnerable to suggestion and opinion.
 It is often called the ‘white coat syndrome’.
-We have all experienced coming away from a consultation not feeling like we have got our point across.
+We have all experienced this approach, coming away from a consultation not feeling like we have got our point across.
 As medical professionals we are aware that we are ‘medicalising’ problems and creating dependency on services.
 Our approach focuses on the injured person and their abilities.

 Since working in the private sector and providing clinical specialist input for many people with serious or catastrophic injuries, we observed that traditional approaches ran that same risk.
 It is useful for someone to provide a level of organisation and support that will allow a person to have their needs met and aid them to get better, but we felt it would be more productive to enable the injured person to do it for themselves.